bmmalone/pyllars/docs/source/collection_utils.rst

 Collection utilities
 **************************

-.. automodule:: misc.collection_utils
+.. automodule:: pyllars.collection_utils
     :noindex:

-.. currentmodule::  misc.collection_utils
+.. currentmodule::  pyllars.collection_utils

 Many of the function names mention specific data structures, such as "list"s or "dict"s, in the names for historical reasons.
 In most cases, these functions work with any instance